About the Master of Public Health Program

 Very few state universities in the entire United States can pride themselves on a forty-year history of American Indian programming and commitment to American Indian educational achievement like the University of North Dakota.
 Find more information on American Indian Related Programs at the University of North Dakota.

 The Master of Public Health program collaborates with the Indians Into Medicine Program (INMED) at the University of North Dakota.
-INMED is a comprehensive program designed to assist American Indian students who aspire to be health professionals to meet the needs of our tribal communities.
-The INMED Program provides the following services: student support and advising, Learning Resource Center, financial aid advisement, tutoring, INMED Student Organization, conferences, field experiences, student loan fund, and research.
+INMED is a comprehensive program designed to assist American Indian students who aspire to health care professional careers to meet the needs of our tribal communities.

 INMED's student advisors assist participating students in planning class schedules and registering for each semester.
 The counselors' assistance can ensure adequate and timely preparation to enter professional degree programs.
 INMED's academic retention services support students throughout their health career pathways.